obijywk/hunttracker/README.md

 - **PUZZLE_SHEET_TEMPLATE_URL**: A link to a Google Sheet that will be copied to create per-puzzle spreadsheets.
 It should be in a folder editable by the Google Cloud Platform service account, and this folder is where the spreadsheets will be created as well.
+- **ENABLE_GOOGLE_MEET**: If set, creates a calendar event with a Google Meet entry point for each puzzle.
+- **GOOGLE_MEET_CALENDAR_ID**: The Google Calendar ID of the calendar where per-puzzle events should be created.
+The Google service account must have permissions to make changes to this calendar.
 - **AUTO_ARCHIVE**: If set, then puzzle channels will be automatically archived as they become solved.
 - **ALLOW_RESET_DATABASE**: If set, then the admin page will have an option to reset the database.